-The Crevecoeur chicken is a rare but beautiful black breed of chicken with a head full of feathers.
+The Crevecoeur chicken is a rare but beautiful black chicken breed with a head full of feathers.
 The breed name is tied to a bit of folklore, which is no surprise since it’s an incredibly old breed.
-Thanks to their large size and their distinctive features, they are great for food (eggs and meat) or to take to shows, making them a decent all around breed of chicken.
+This is one of the largest chicken breeds.
+They are great for food (being a dual purpose chicken that provides both eggs and meat) or to take to shows, making them a decent all around breed of chicken.

 Crevecoeur chickens can lay around 120 eggs a year and the Hens themselves weigh in at 6.5 pounds make them a large bird, that’s good for meat production.
 If you aren’t looking for food, then the breed can easily be entered into shows, and is expected by the APA.
 They do have very striking features that allow you to easily tell them apart from other breeds, but you will still need to make sure that the chicks you are buying are up to standard.